This blog post is part of a series focusing on media literacy.

 Forget for a moment that this minimal direction led to some dreadful in-class presentations: “My country is Brazil.
 A famous person is Peel.
 The economy is financial.
 The food is mo-something-I-can’t-pronounce…” Agreed, Pele and moqueca are tough for second graders.
 But what upset me more was that these students were given absolutely no instruction about the internet: what it is, how to be safe, how to search.
 My experience has been that this teacher represents the norm.
 Let’s help students become internet literate.

-Educators: Share these tips with your students.
+Educators: Share these tips with your students about internet media literacy.

 You didn’t “find it on the internet.”